jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

         - along with the costs of downtime and recovery
     - **Continuity planning**: The first two phases of the BCP process (project scope and planning and the business impact analysis) focus on determining how the BCP process will work and prioritizing the business assets that need to be protected against interruption
       - The next phase of BCP development, continuity planning, focuses on the development and implementation of a continuity strategy to minimize the impact realized risks might have on protected assets
-      - There are two primary subtasks involved in continuity planning:
+      - There are two primary subtasks/phases involved in continuity planning:
-        - Strategy development
+        - **Strategy development**: in this phase, the BCP team determines which risks they will mitigate
-        - Provisions and processes
+        - **Provisions and processes**: in this phase, the team designs mechanisms and procedures that will mitigate identified risks
       - The goal of this process is to create a **continuity of operations plan** (COOP), which focuses on how an org will carry out critical business functions starting shortly after a disruption occurs and extending up to one month of sustained operations
     - **Approval and implementation**:
       - BCP plan now needs sr. management buy-in (should be endorsed by the org's top exec)